-- a.
-Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the TDLE Phase 2 (2020) cost estimates are appropriate for an approximately 10% design. - b.
+a.
+Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the TDLE Phase 2 (2020) cost estimates are within an acceptable range for an approximately 10% design.

+- 1. Using a range of estimated costs rather than a single number. - 2.
+Escalation used from the ST3 (2016) estimate to the Phase 2 (2020) estimate. - b.
 ST3 (2016) to Phase 2 (2020) Main Cost Drivers: Rapidly rising real estate costs and other inflationary pressures over the time period is one of the main reasons for the cost increases.
 From Phase 1 (2019) to Phase 2 (2020), the elevated profile of the guideway increased substantially.
 Therefore, there is a direct correlation between the price increase in guideway from Phase 1 (2019) to Phase 2 (2020) and the method of how the guideway is to be constructed.
 Furthermore, due to the increase in bridge span length and the complexity of construction, the aerial structures increased from ST3 (2016) to Phase 2 (2020). - c.
 Capture of Phase 2 (2020) Elements: The Assessment Team believes all areas of the estimate are captured in the Phase 2 (2020) estimates.
 One possible exception is the central control center.
 With the addition of multiple extensions, including TDLE, it is possible that the existing central control center will not be able to accommodate the expansions.
-If that is the case, TDLE's estimate should reflect a portion of this expansion cost. - d.
-Recommendations: The Assessment Team recommends that the ST design team address the findings of this report and revise the cost estimate, as necessary.
-While ranges will be explored in more detail during the methodology report, the design team should consider providing future revised estimates as a range of values for each project.
+If that is the case, TDLE's estimate should reflect a portion of this expansion cost.